-A tenant may be eligible for rental assistance payment and a moving and related expense payment of up to \$7,200 to be used to relocate to a new rental unit or to be used as down payment assistance for the purchase of a property.
+A tenant may be eligible for rental assistance payment and a moving and related expense payment of up to 57,200 to be used to relocate to a new rental unit or to be used as down payment assistance for the purchase of a property.

-The URA payments for eligible tenants MULI NOT be deducted from the property owner's buyout proceeds.
-SCOR will fund the URA payments to eligible tenants using COGEA-Off Toyout project funds.
+The URA payments for eligible renants WILL NOT be deducted from the property owner's buyout proceeds.
+SCOR will fund the URA payments to eligible tenants using CDBG-MIT buyout project funds.

-Q: CAN LOPT OUT OF URA?

-A: If you apply to the SCOR MIT buyout program, you cannot opt out of URA.
+CAN LOPT OUT OF URA?
+If you apply to the SCOR MIT buyout program, you cannot opt out of URA.
 SCOR is required by Federal law to conduct URA whenever a property owner applies for CDBG-MIT assistance.